shripraveen21/Movie_Land/README.md

 2. Open your browser and visit `http://localhost:3000` to view Movie_land.

-### Sending OTP through Email

-Movie_land does not include email functionalities or OTP (One Time Password) sending features.
-It focuses solely on movie search and display functionalities.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or feature requests, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This README.md provides a detailed guide for installing, running, and contributing to the Movie_land project, aimed at developers and contributors looking to understand and engage with the application.
-Adjust the URLs and commands based on your actual project setup and structure.